uscensusbureau/fismatic/research.md

 ## E) There is power and confusion in inheritance.

-[Paraphrased] Using OpenControl took authoring time from nine months for the first system, to four months for the second, then down to two months for the third.
+> Using OpenControl took authoring time from nine months for the first system, to four months for the second, then down to two months for the third.
 I have a goal of two weeks.

+_Paraphrased._

 SSPs are generally Word documents that can be hundreds of pages in length.
 Interviewees estimated that only 10-40% of the content in those documents are unique to the system they correspond to; the rest is either boilerplate in the template, or is copied-and-pasted.
 There were two reasons cited for the latter: